robert-dodier/maxima-jupyter/Readme.md

    - You might or might not need to build Maxima.
-(A) If you have available a Maxima binary package compiled with a compatible Lisp implementation (i.e. SBCL, Clozure CL, Lispworks, etc. as enumerated above), then you do not need to build Maxima.
+(A) If you have available a Maxima binary package compiled with a compatible Lisp implementation (i.e. SBCL, Clozure CL, Lispworks, etc. as enumerated above) **and** ASDF is available to the Lisp runtime when Maxima is executed (more on this immediately below), then you do not need to build Maxima.
      (B) Otherwise, you must install a compatible Lisp implementation and compile Maxima yourself.

+   - NOTE about how to determine if ASDF is available to the Lisp runtime.
+     Execute Maxima, and then, at the Maxima input prompt, enter `:lisp (require :asdf)`
+     If that returns T or NIL without an error message, then ASDF is available.
+If that causes an error about "don't know how to require ASDF" or something like that, then ASDF is not available.

  - [Quicklisp][]